Grumman F-9 Cougar

-The Grumman F9F/F-9 Cougar is a carrier-based fighter aircraft for the United States Navy and United States Marine Corps.
-Based on Grumman's earlier F9F Panther, the Cougar replaced the Panther's straight wing with a more modern swept wing.
-Thrust was also increased with the installation of a newer, more powerful engine.
-The Navy considered the Cougar an updated version of the Panther, despite having a different official name, and thus Cougars started off from F9F-6.
+The Grumman F9F/F-9 Cougar is a carrier-based jet-powered fighter aircraft designed and produced by the American aircraft manufacturer Grumman.

+It was developed during the early 1950s on behalf of the United States Navy (US Navy) and United States Marine Corps (USMC), which were keen to quickly introduce a naval fighter equipped with a swept wing.
+Grumman's design team decided to adapt its earlier F9F Panther, replacing the straight wing of the Panther with a new swept wing.
+Thrust was also increased with the installation of a newer and more powerful engine.
+Nevertheless, the aircraft remained limited to subsonic speeds.
+The first prototype (XF9F-6), which was produced by modifying an existing Panther, performed its maiden flight on 20 September 1951.
+The Navy considered the Cougar to be an updated version of the Panther, despite having a different official name, and thus Cougars started off from F9F-6.